 Controls were seen to be in place to reduce the risk of picking errors, such as highlighting LASAs on shelf with 'select & speak' labels.
-The manager explained how their new Columbus dispensing system also helped to prevent picking errors when the medicines were scanned as they were selected, and near misses had reduced accordingly.
-The manager explained that the Columbus system also highlighted the screen in colour when a prescription for a child or baby was being dispensed, to prompt the pharmacist to make any extra checks that may be necessary.
+The RP explained how their new Columbus dispensing system also helped to prevent picking errors when the medicines were scanned as they were selected, and near misses had reduced accordingly.
 The team used PIFs to communicate messages about the patient's medicines to the pharmacist.
 These were used to highlight new medicines, changes to their medicines, any allergies or whether the patient was eligible for further services, such as an MUR.
-The form also had a blank box to write any further information that the dispenser thought the pharmacist should be aware of.
+The form also had a blank box to write any further information that the dispenser thought the pharmacist should be aware of, such as LASAs, or the age and weight if the prescription was for a child.
+The RP would then initial the note once she had checked it.
 They used baskets to keep individual prescriptions separate, and prescription labels were initialled to show who had dispensed and checked them.
 The system also endorsed the prescription tokens with prompts for the staff to sign showing who had labelled, clinically checked, assembled and completed the final check.
 They also initialled the bag label on the finished prescriptions to complete the audit trail, signifying who had filled the bag and checked that it was complete and correctly labelled.
 There was a separate signature to show who then handed the bag out to the patient.
 All of this helped to identify who had been involved at each stage in the process if any query arose after the prescription had been handed out.
-Private prescriptions were manually endorsed with the 'quad stamp' for recording the same audit trail as recorded on NHS prescriptions.
-All of the pharmacy's prescriptions were dispensed onsite as they were not using the company's centralised dispensing support pharmacy.
+All the pharmacy's prescriptions were dispensed onsite as they were not using the company's centralised dispensing support pharmacy.

 Owings tickets were in use when medicines could not be supplied in their entirety.
 The prescription was completed as soon as the missing item was back in stock.
 The manager explained how they checked stock availability every day through the Columbus system, and would obtain some of those items from other local branches if they had spare stock.
 If the item was likely to be unavailable for some time, the patient would be signposted to their GP for an alternative.
-The manager confirmed that they were aware of the Serious Shortage Protocol (SSP) but had not yet received any prescriptions for the affected items.
+The RP confirmed that they were aware of the Serious Shortage Protocol (SSP) but had not yet received any prescriptions for the affected items.
+She also explained how they carried out an 'exception count' of a number of lines every day to ensure that their stockholding was both accurate and appropriate for their needs.